Cai-Edwards/CS344-Project/README.md

   -h, --help            show this help message and exit -n N                  maximum value of N to calculate -p P                  Size of pattern to avoid
-  -f FILE, --file FILE  btree.exe file
-  -q, --quiet           Mute commandline output of program -k PROCESSORS, --processors PROCESSORS
+  -f FILE, --file FILE  btree.exe file, default is ./btree.exe -q, --quiet           Mute commandline output of program -k PROCESSORS, --processors PROCESSORS
                         Number of processors to use